wp-plugins/enable-media-replace/readme.txt

 == Changelog ==

+= 2.9.2 =
+* Small bug fix
+* Added hook for developers to enable purging possible CDN when updating files - thanks rubious for the suggestion!

 = 2.9.1 =
 * Added Brazilian Portuguese translation, thanks Roger Nobrega!
 * Added filter hook for file name creation, thanks to Jonas Lundman for the code!